Homosexuality and the Church of Jesus Christ of Latter-day Saints: Mixed-orientation marriage

-Research on views and outcomes

-Several surveys have been done on the topic of LGBT Mormons and opposite-sex marriages.
-A 1997 study by members of the BYU Family Studies Department found that of over 200 single LDS women of diverse ages polled, 33% would be willing to seriously date and consider marriage with a hypothetical LDS college grad who had been sexually active with other men 3 years ago.
-A 2015 study found that 51% of the 1,612 LGBT Mormon respondents who had entered a mixed-orientation marriage ended up divorcing, and projected that 69% of all these marriages would ultimately end in divorce.
-The study also found that engaging in mixed-orientation marriages and involvement in the LDS Church were correlated with higher rates of depression and a lower quality of life for LGBT people.
-In 2007 during a panel held in a church headquarters building, several gay LDS members reported that they were able to maintain their heterosexual marriage.
+A 2015 study found that 51% of the 1,612 LGBTQ Mormon respondents who had entered a mixed-orientation marriage ended up divorcing.
+It further projected that 69% of all these marriages would ultimately end in divorce.
+The study found that engaging in mixed-orientation marriages and involvement in the LDS Church were correlated with higher rates of depression and a lower quality of life for LGBTQ people.

-Political involvement around LGBT rights
+Political involvement around LGBTQ rights

-The LDS Church has been involved with many pieces of legislation relating to LGBT discrimination and same-sex marriage.
+The LDS Church has been involved with many pieces of legislation relating to discrimination against LGBTQ people, same-sex sexual activity, and same-sex marriage.
+For instance, in 1851 under Brigham Young's theocracy over the newly formed Utah Territory in the western US, the church-selected legislature passed a law banning any man from "sexual intercourse with any of the male creation" with penalties left to the courts' discretion.

 Motivations

 Church leaders have stated that it will become involved in political matters if it perceives that there is a moral issue at stake and wields considerable influence on a national level.
 In 1997 then church president Gordon Hinckley declared the church would "do all it can to stop the recognition of same-sex marriage in the United States", and the apostle M. Russell Ballard has said the church is "locked in" if anything interferes with the principle of marriage only being between a man and a woman.